isel-deetc-computersecurity/seginf-public/README.md

 Welcome to the **Computer Security Repository**!
 This repository was created as part of the **Computer Security course** at the Engineering School of the Polytechnic University of Lisbon.
-It serves as a centralized resource for course examples preented during the lectures and used in assignments.
+It serves as a centralized resource for examples presented during the lectures and used in assignments.

 ![ISEL](logos/isel.png)
 ![IPL](logos/ipl.png)